facebook/react/docs/cookbook/cb-06-style-prop-value-px.md

 It's tedious to specify an inline `style` value by appending your number value with the string "px" each time.

 ### Solution
-React actually automatically appends the string "px" for you after your number, so this works:
+React automatically appends the string "px" for you after your number, so this works:

 ```js
 /** @jsx React.DOM */